 The Bottom Line

 With trucks in the 26,000 to 33,000-pound range, there is much to consider when spec'ing brakes.
-When vehicle duty cycle, cost-benefit analysis of air brakes, and CDL driver availability are factored, valuable insight will be gained regarding the optimal brake system for the vehicle and fleet operations.
+When vehicle duty cycle, cost-benefit analysis of a truck air brake system, and CDL driver availability are factored, valuable insight will be gained regarding the optimal brake system for the vehicle and fleet operations.